James Cook University

 Overview

-The School of Education is the largest at JCU and has a 40-year history of teacher education in North Queensland.
+The School of Education is the largest at James Cook University and has a 40-year history of teacher education in North Queensland.
 As a JCU teacher education student, you will be equipped with the skills to make an impact.
 JCU Education emphasizes holistic thinking producing graduates who value social and environmental sustainability goals and are equipped to teach future generations.
 You can study and work in rural and remote communities, capital cities, and experience overseas placements.

 Program